sut-compiler/Materials/README.md

-Materials of the Compiler course
+Materials of the Compiler course - Samaneh Hosseinmardi